simshadows/discord-mentionbot/README.md

 # Available Modules

+* **Basic Information**: Presents some basic information about the server and the users in it, including user avatars and server icons.
 * **Mentions**: Tools for keeping track of mentions.
 	* Mentions can be PMed when users are offline (with the ability to opt-out).
 	* A search tool allows you to scan through channels for mentions.
 * **Random**: Randomization tools.
 	* Generate random numbers of arbitrary ranges, flip coins, get random RGB colour codes, and use dice notation.
+* **Wolfram Alpha**: Allows users to query Wolfram Alpha.

+Some community-specific modules:

+* **BSI StarkRavingMadBot**: A bot stand-in for the [JCFDiscord](https://www.reddit.com/r/JCFDiscord/) community's [StarkRavingMadBot](https://github.com/josh951623/StarkRavingMadBot).
+	* This module is made to mirror some of StarkRavingMadBot's functionality, as well as take over if it's Stark isn't present on the server.

 # Notes